-What is the difference with the Monitoring & Reporting solution?
+What is the difference with the Security & Auditing solution?

 The Data Exposure Scan is a one-time audit of your domain.
 It helps you to identify possible data exposure risks.
-The Monitoring & reporting solution is based on a monthly subscription and adds a shell around your Google Workspace that offers you these insights 24/7.
-And more important: subscribing to monitoring & reporting unlocks the super powers to run automated bulk actions.
+The Security & Auditing solution is based on a monthly subscription and adds a shell around your Google Workspace that offers you these insights 24/7.
+And more important: subscribing to Security & Auditing unlocks the super powers to run automated bulk actions.
 These bulk actions bring you more control by letting you unshare files with whole domains and users at once.
 You can use our extensive search function to add specific criteria and change or delete permissions instantly.

 How do I purchase the Data Exposure Scan?

 Would you like more information or a demo?
 Just get in touch